John Maus: Allegations of support of Trump

-In 2021, Maus, alongside Ariel Pink, attended the pro-Donald Trump protests that led to the storming of the U.S. Capitol in Washington D.C.
-Responding to controversy regarding his presence at the event, Maus tweeted a quote from Mit brennender Sorge, a 1937 encyclical from Pope Pius XI, that condemned Nazism.
-After a fan requested further explanation, he replied with an image of Edith Stein, a German-Jewish philosopher and Catholic nun who was executed by Nazis.
+In January 2021, Maus, alongside Ariel Pink, attended the pro-Donald Trump protests that led to the storming of the U.S. Capitol in Washington D.C.
+Responding to controversy regarding his presence at the event, Maus tweeted a quote from Mit brennender Sorge, a 1937 encyclical from Pope Pius XI distributed privately among clergy, that condemned aspects of nazism, does not mention National Socialism, Hitler or the Nazi Party itself—but obliquely references them.
+On 23 December 2021, Pink later appeared on alt-right podcast Wrong Opinion, discussing with host Josh Lekach that he was working closely with Maus on music and merchandise, saying "John is one thousand and one percent on Team Trump".

+After a fan requested further explanation, he replied with an image of Edith Stein, a German-Jewish philosopher and Catholic nun who was executed at Auschwitz II-Birkenau by Nazis in 1942.
+Maus also stated that he responded directly to people who had messaged him stating that he was at the event for a laugh.